Makran: Islamic conquest

-Umar looked at the messenger and said:

-"Are you a messenger or a poet?"
+Umar looked at the messenger and said: "Are you a messenger or a poet?"
 He replied, "Messenger".
-Thereupon Caliph Umar instructed Hakim bin Amr al Taghlabi that for the time being Makkuran should be the easternmost frontier of the Islamic empire, and that no further attempt should be made to extend the conquests.
+Thereupon Caliph Umar instructed Hakim bin Amr al-Taghlabi that for the time being Makran should be the easternmost frontier of the Islamic empire, and that no further attempt should be made to extend the conquests.

-It was reconquered by the usurper Chach of Alor in 631.
-Ten years later, it was described to be "under the government of Persia" by Xuanzang who visited the region.
-Three years later however, when the Arabs invaded, it was regarded as the "frontier of Al-Hind".
-The Brahmin, Maharaja Chacha met the invaders outside Broach and defeated them with heavy slaughter also killing their very Commander-in-Chief Abdul Aziz in the process.

-Baloch attack on Mahmud Ghazni

-Baloch raiders plundered Mahmud of Ghazni's ambassador between Tabbas and Khabis.
-In revenge, his son Masud defeated them at the latter place, which lies at the foot of the Karman Mountains on the edge of the desert.
+Medieval period

+Before 971 CE, the region of Makran was effectively governed by local Baloch and Kufeci tribal chieftains.
+In that year, the Buyid military commander Abed ibn ali captured the coastal town of Tis and adjacent areas.